trabitboy/dbreststoragepoc/readme.txt

 -- use @version for optimistic locking, on document, or similar approach by selecting before transaction end and throwing runtime business exception
--- optimistic locking using minor version (update of the latest version flag on previous latest version) -- test by putting 10 sec wait sate in method and doing and update of version number in sql client
+-- optimistic locking using minor version (update of the latest version flag on previous latest version) -- test by putting 10 sec wait sate in method and doing and update of version number in sql client -- flatten model> merge minor version and major version
->optimistic locking implemented, very rapid operations on same document now error on h2
+>optimistic locking implemented, very rapid operations on same document now error on h2 -- suppress major version from model
+-- linking minvor version to document
+-- jmeter with get 100 minor versions
+-- testing on many packages

 WIP

--- flatten model> merge minor version and major version -- linking minvor version to document
--- jdbc template example to get latest 100 minor versions -- jmeter with get minor version
+-- jdbc template example to get latest 100 minor versions > buggy -- edit xml / manual edit for json payload to do a 200 packages 1000 users test scenario

--- suppress major version from model
+TODO

+IDEA BUFFER

 -- how to optimize result of query when searching latest version -- flag?
 -- highest number?
 simply keep a foreign key to the latest minor version

--- testing on many packages (waiting bigger database)

--- edit xml / use code generation for json payload to do a 200 packages 1000 users test scenario

-TODO

 -- more operations to load the save > leos does a couple extra fetches